Mathnerd314/stroscot/docs/Reference/Values.rst

 (Immutable) arrays are lists together with an indexing scheme.
 The indexing scheme specifies the length of the list and how index values map to integer indexes of the list.
 For example ``array (range_inclusive 1 3) [1,2,3]`` defines a 1-based array where ``arr[i] = i``.
 Maybe there is also an element type, ``typed_array int32 (range_inclusive 1 3) [1,2,3]``

 Mutable arrays are a reference pointing to an immutable array.
-There is also an array of mutable cells but this is not used often as mutable array operations are optimized to in-place operations.
-Mutable arrays are not C pointers - conceptually you are doing ``(read arr)[0]`` if you want the first element, as opposed to a pointer ``readOffset Int 0 ptr``.
+Operations are optimized by the memory system, so it does in-place operations where possible but can still resize the array.
+Conceptually you are doing ``(read arr)[0]`` to get the first element, i.e. taking an immutable snapshot and then reading/modifying it.
 This is hidden normally because ``arr[0]`` and ``arr[0] := 1`` are overloaded to read/write mutable arrays.

+There is also an array of mutable cells (bytes), similar to C pointers / arrays.
+You can do something like ``readOffset Int 0 ptr``.
+You can read a different type than you wrote, and it doesn't have to be aligned (although aligned accesses may be faster depending on architecture).
+This type is useful for low-level munging but mutable arrays are probably safer.

 Tensors
 -------